loopbackio/loopback-next/README.md

 - Define your data and endpoints with OpenAPI
 - No maintenance of generated code

+# Work with this repository

+This repository uses [lerna](https://lernajs.io/) to manage multiple packages/modules for LoopBack 4.
+Please see [MONOREPO.md](MONOREPO.md) for instructions to work with this monorepo.

 # Status: Developer Preview #1

 LoopBack 4 is a work in progress, the public API is frequently changed in